Mobile Outreach Unit

 Our work extends beyond screenings.
 We seek partnerships with local organizations, such as churches, civic groups, and employers, to amplify existing programs and create a greater impact.
 By collaborating with the community, we can serve populations already connected to support systems and ensure that services reach those who need them most.

 Since our launch in 2020, we’ve participated in over 500 events, serving more than 10,000 people, with 85% from high-need areas.
-For more details on our programs, visit our scorecard link.
+For more details on our programs like CATCH and back-to-school physicals, visit our scorecard link.

 Programs